 Our Homestead Story

-Growing and Building our little Village
+Growing and building our little village.

 This homestead didn’t appear overnight.
-It’s been built one fence post, garden bed, and chicken coop at a time (97% of by yours truly).
-What started as a shift toward living closer to the land has turned into a patchwork of animals, food, and projects that never really seem to stop.
+It’s been built slowly, one fence post, garden bed, and chicken coop at a time (97% of by yours truly).

 From Farm Plans to Crazy Chicken Lady Reality